KentaKodashima/NodeWithReactFullstackWebDevelopment/README.md

 )
 ```

+### serializeUser
+serializeUser is automatically called by passport with the user model which has been created when the user signs up.

+### deserializeUser
+deserializeUser is automatically called by passport with the token to reach into the user model.

 ## OAuth
 ### redirect_uri
 Bad people can bring users to their website to get users' personal info by changing redirect_uri to their website's URL.
 Therefore, redirect URIs need to be authorized to prevent users from being hacked.